Dumarsais Estimé: Education

-g) Health
+Health

 Along with education, the government of Estimé wanted to remove the obstacles towards primary health care for the population.

 A vast and comprehensive plan was gradually implemented involving the equipping of hospitals and laboratories, the multiplication of health centres, the development of rural medicine and hygiene, the reorganisation of the Faculty of Medicine, dentistry and pharmacy.
 Thanks to a cooperation agreement with France, a number of French medical professors came to teach at the Faculty of Medicine to make up for the lack of Haitian professors who had resigned following the events of early 1946.

 Campaigns against yaws, malaria, child and endemic diseases were also launched, along with projects to improve public hygiene and fight against malnutrition and tuberculosis.
 The laws of September 27 and October 8, 1949, provided for the training of managers and technical staff, as well as the organisation of public health services throughout the country.

-h) Foreign Policy
+Foreign policy

 The Haitian foreign policy of President Estimé can be described with five main focus points: